 Mayan means "the place where the rainbow gets its colours".
 The lake is

-situated in an area of Guatemala where a string of volcanoes have formed as
+situated in an area of Guatemala where a string of volcanoes has formed as

 the Cocos plate of the Pacific is subducted beneath the Caribbean plate.